cynthia-okoduwa/DevOps-projects/Project14.md

 Our goal here is to deploy the Todo application onto servers directly from **Artifactory** rather than from **git**.
 1. Updated Ansible with an Artifactory role, use this guide to create an Ansible role for Artifactory (ignore the Nginx part).
 [Configure Artifactory on Ubuntu 20.04](https://www.howtoforge.com/tutorial/ubuntu-jfrog/)
 2. Now, open your web browser and type the URL https://.
 You will be redirected to the Jfrog Atrifactory page.
 Create username and password and create your new repository.
+(Take note of the reopsitory name)
 3. Next, fork the Todo repository below into your GitHub account `https://github.com/darey-devops/php-todo.git`
 3. On you Jenkins server, install PHP, its dependencies and Composer tool